John Bellairs: Career and interests

 Alongside Christopher Tolkien, Bellairs was a guest of honor at the 18th Annual Mythopoeic Conference at Marquette University in 1987, hosted by the Mythopoeic Society.

 Death and legacy

-Bellairs died suddenly of cardiovascular disease at his home in Haverhill, Massachusetts, in 1991.
-He was 53 years old.
-He was survived by his wife, Priscilla (Braids) Bellairs, whom he had married on June 24, 1968, and their son Frank J. Bellairs.
-Frank Bellairs died in 1999 at the age of 29.
-Priscilla Bellairs is alive and lives in Newburyport.
+Bellairs died suddenly of cardiovascular disease at his home in Haverhill, Massachusetts, on March 8, 1991, at the age of 53.
+He was survived by his ex-wife, Priscilla (Braids) Bellairs, whom he had married on June 24, 1968, and their son Frank J. Bellairs.
+Frank Bellairs died in Cambridge, Massachusetts, on August 19, 1999, at the age of 29.
+Priscilla Bellairs lives in Newburyport.

 In 1992, a historical marker was placed in front of the historic Cronin House in Bellairs's hometown of Marshall, Michigan.
 Built in 1870 for local merchant Jeremiah Cronin, this imposing Italianate mansion with its 60-foot tower had inspired the titular house of his 1973 book.

 Bellairs was inducted into the Haverhill Citizens Hall of Fame in 2000.